Kottwitz's nearby cycles conjecture for a class of unitary Shimura varieties: Some commutative algebra

 In other words, \emph{any} finite set of generators of a finitely-presented module is automatically a finite-presentation. \end{permanenceoffinitepresentedness}

-The following handles a slight complication special to the case of an \textit{unramified} unitary group (see the proof of Proposition \ref{Paffineflagcontainment} (page \pageref{Paffineflagcontainment})): \begin{lemma} Let $ A $ and $ B $ be commutative rings, $ f : A \rightarrow B $ a ring homomorphism, and $ M $ a $ B $-module.
-Regard all $ B $-modules as $ A $-modules via $ f $.

-\textbf{If} (1) $ B $ is a finitely-generated $ A $-module, (2) $ M $ is a finitely-generated $ A $-module, (3) $ M $ is a projective $ A $-module, and (4) $ f $ is faithfully flat, \textbf{then} $ M $ is a projective $ B $-module. \end{lemma}
+The following handles a slight complication special to the case of \emph{unramified} unitary groups (see the proof of Proposition \ref{Paffineflagcontainment} (page \pageref{Paffineflagcontainment})): \begin{lemma} Let $ R $ and $ S $ be commutative rings, $ f : R \rightarrow S $ a ring homomorphism, and $ M $ a $ S $-module.
+Regard all $ S $-modules as $ R $-modules via $ f $. \textbf{Assertion}: If (1) $ S $ is a finitely-generated $ R $-module, (2) $ M $ is a finitely-generated $ R $-module, (3) $ M $ is a projective $ R $-module, and (4) $ f $ is faithfully flat, then $ M $ is a projective $ S $-module. \end{lemma}

-\begin{proof} It is equivalent (see Corollary 2 on page 111 of \cite{Bo}) to prove that $ M $ is a flat and finitely-presented $ B $-module.
-Projective modules are flat so by (3) and (4), $ M $ is then $ B $-flat.
-By (2) and the definition of the $ A $-action, $ M $ is finitely-generated over $ B $.
-Let $ B^k \twoheadrightarrow M $ be a $ B $-module presentation and let $ N $ be the kernel (a $ B $-module).
-By (1), $ B^k $ is finitely-generated over $ A $.
-Finitely-generated projective modules are finitely-presented, so by ``Permanence of Finite-Presentedness'' $ N $ is finitely-generated over $ A $.
-As before, this means that $ N $ is finitely-generated over $ B $.
-This means that $ M $ is a finitely-presented $ B $-module. \end{proof}
+\begin{proof} It is equivalent (see Corollary 2 on page 111 of \cite{Bo}) to prove that $ M $ is a flat and finitely-presented $ S $-module.
+Projective modules are flat so by (3) and (4), $ M $ is then $ S $-flat.
+By (2) and the definition of the $ R $-action, $ M $ is finitely-generated over $ S $.
+Let $ S^k \twoheadrightarrow M $ be an $ S $-module presentation and let $ N $ be the kernel (a $ S $-module).
+By (1), $ S^k $ is finitely-generated over $ R $.
+Finitely-generated projective modules are finitely-presented, so by ``Permanence of Finite-Presentedness'' $ N $ is finitely-generated over $ R $.
+As before, this means that $ N $ is finitely-generated over $ S $.
+This means that $ M $ is a finitely-presented $ S $-module. \end{proof}